front-end-foundations/4-flex-menu/readme.md

 Access `localhost:8000` in Chrome.
 Note the directory listing. `ctrl-c` to quit the process. -->

-* Many of the commands below are different on Windows or have alternatives.
+* Many of the commands below may be different on Windows or have alternatives.
 Use the Git Bash terminal for best results.

 ```
 $ cd <PATH> // copy and paste the folder you want to go to